sripathikrishnan/redis-rdb-tools/README.md

      z_unknown        2314         0              2314        252226               0            252226                 2314                  0
         zz_all      302813    220178             82635      52746444        34886519          17859925                 2314 -1.10728956618e+11

-d Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON #
+# Parse Redis dump.rdb files, Analyze Memory, and Export Data to JSON #

 Rdbtools is a parser for Redis' dump.rdb files.
 The parser generates events similar to an xml sax parser, and is very efficient memory wise.